IlarionHalushka/Node.JS-REST-API/README.md

 $mongod
 $npm run api-test-coverage
 ```
-Open in browser `./coverage/lcov-report/index.html`  to see the test coverage of files and functions.
+Open in browser `./coverage/lcov-report/index.html`  to see the test coverage report.